Remake & Mix 18 Beon

 Remake & Mix 18 Beon (REMAKE & MIX 18번; Remake & Mix No. 18) is the first remix and cover album by South Korean singer Psy.
-The album was released on July 23, 2005.
+The album was released on July 23, 2005 by Yamazone Music and Pan Entertainment, and distributed by EMI Music Korea.
 The album contains 16 songs.

 Production and release

 The album was described by Psy as somewhat between sampling and Remake as he changed genres for the songs that he is remaking.The album was also released to increase his performance repertoire.
-The album was released with a dvd of his performances at his 2004 concert all night stand.
+The album was released with a DVD of his performances at his 2004 concert all night stand.

 The album was rated 18+ for the DVD.

 Reception

 Psy's life theater series gained popularity for its different scenarios depicted in the lyrics based on blood type theory.